Beoley: Manor

-Edward's son and heir, William Sheldon of Beoley (1589–1659), always resided at Weston Park, where he died.
+Edward's son and heir, William Sheldon of Beoley (1589–1659), always resided at Weston, where he died.
 In 1611, he married Elizabeth, daughter of the recusant William Petre, 2nd Baron Petre.
 Considered "a man of literary taste", Sheldon was a Royalist and at various times during the early years of the Civil War he was, in his turn, harassed as "a Popish delinquent".

 After the Restoration of the Monarchy in 1660, Beoley was restored through Richard Sheldon to William's son, the antiquary Ralph Sheldon (1623-1684).
 He was married to Henrietta Maria, daughter of Thomas, 1st Viscount Savage, but had no issue.
-Beoley then passed to a first cousin once removed, Ralph Sheldon, Lord of Beoley and Weston (1653–1720), who was married to Mary Anne, daughter of John Elliot of Gatacre Park, Shropshire.
-His estates passed to his eldest son and heir, Edward (1679–1746) and then to the latter's eldest son William (1715–1780).
+Beoley then passed to a first cousin once removed born into the Steeple Barton branch of the family, becoming Ralph Sheldon, Lord of Beoley and Weston (1653–1720); he married Mary Anne, daughter of John Elliot of Gatacre Park, Shropshire.
+His estates passed to his eldest son and heir, Edward (1679–1736) and then to the latter's eldest son William (1715–1780).
 His son in turn, Ralph Sheldon, inherited Beoley in 1780, but by 1788 it was said to be heavily mortgaged and he sold the manor to a Thomas Holmes.
 Holmes separated Beoley Hall (see below) and 300 acre of land from the rest of the manor and sold off both to separate buyers.